-Megatrends are those shifts so significant that they shape our businesses, our economies and our lives.
-Depending on the industry in which our business operates in, the impact of these megatrends will vary and its doesn’t have to be negative but being aware of these trends will enable us to think about how we can create opportunities for our businesses.
+Megatrends are those shifts so significant that they shape our businesses, our economies, and our lives.
+Depending on the industry in which our business operates in, the impact of these megatrends will vary.
+It doesn't have to be negative but being aware of these trends will enable us to think about how we can create opportunities for our businesses.

 Having an insight into these megatrends will enable us to form a future-proofing strategy for our business.
 The digitisation megatrend is one obvious example of recent years, but what are the upcoming trends business leaders should be aware of, and what are their likely impacts for businesses?

 Megatrends could be understood as major, sustained global shifts that impact individuals, businesses, societies, economies, and cultures.
 They're "mega" because they're significant enough to define our way of living and doing business.

 Observations on megatrends and what to prepare for

 Understanding the biggest megatrends facing businesses today is critical to future-proofing our businesses and investments.

 At Arowana, we see these five megatrends as ones that are already impacting economies around the world and will continue to do so for some time.

 1. Electrification of society fuelled by battery storage

 One of the most significant megatrends is the rise of solar energy fuelled even more by the emergence of battery storage.
 Further improvements made in battery technology will continue to aid the growth and adoption of renewable energy as well as electric vehicles.